occivink/kakoune-phantom-selection/README.md

 map -docstring "itersel" global user <a-r> :interactive-itersel-clear<ret>
 map global insert <a-r> "<a-;>,r" # jump to the next selection while staying in insert mode
 ```

+Binding the iteration commands in insert mode is especially useful when you want to fill them with different content.

 ## License